luca-berton1/luca-berton1.github.io/_posts/2026-06-05-the-interpolation-machinery-behind-zippels-algorithm.md

 When a new Newton coefficient is zero, the current interpolation already predicts the newly obtained value.
 This provides a termination criterion: once the interpolations have stabilized, the algorithm can attempt to reconstruct the complete GCD and verify it by trial division.

-The function `from_newt_to_poly` performs the final conversion from Newton form to the usual expanded polynomial representation.
+The function `from_newt_to_poly` performs the final conversion from evaluation points and Newton coefficients to the `dup` polynomial representation in SymPy.

 The Newton interpolation used here is described in *Algorithms for Computer Algebra* by Keith Geddes, Stephen Czapor and George Labahn.